AlfaKeNTAvR/slyle-guidelines/README.md

 ## Setting a Custom Git Commit Message Template
+By setting a custom Git commit message template, you can ensure that your commit messages follow a consistent format and contain all the necessary information for your team or collaborators to understand the changes being made in the repository.

 To set a custom Git commit message template for your repository, follow these steps:

 1. Download the *git_commit_template.txt* file.